moonycoin/moony/docs/use-cases/ecosystem.md

 # Ecosystem

 Moony is designed as a foundational digital asset for a decentralized, composable ecosystem of independent platforms, protocols, and applications.
 Its architecture is fully permissionless, enabling any developer, business, or community to integrate Moony without approvals or intermediaries.
-This open design fosters organic network expansion, encouraging diverse implementations that strengthen resilience, broaden utility, and reinforce Moony’s position as a public good within a global economic ecosystem.
+This open design fosters organic network expansion, encouraging diverse implementations that strengthen resilience, broaden utility, and reinforce Moony’s position as a digital public good.

 ## Composability

 Moony’s design supports a self‑reinforcing growth cycle.
 Independent wallets, platforms, and applications can integrate the asset without restrictions, extending its utility across diverse environments.
 Each integration enhances Moony’s reach and utility, which in turn attracts further adoption and unlocks additional use cases.

-As utility expands, the ecosystem compounds in value: users gain broader transaction options, developers encounter increased demand for their integrations, and all stakeholders benefit from the network effects of a widely adopted, permissionless asset.
-This architecture embodies Moony’s public‑good ethos, where open integration fuels resilience, scalability, and long‑term relevance.
+As utility expands, the ecosystem compounds in value: users gain broader transaction options, developers encounter increased demand for their integrations, and all stakeholders benefit from the network effects of a widely adopted digital asset.

 ## Potential Use Cases